Oneness Pentecostalism: View of the Trinity

 Oneness Pentecostals assert that the doctrine of the Trinity is not explicitly found in Scripture and view it as a post-biblical development.
 They argue that the concept of God as three co-equal persons is not explicitly taught in the Bible, noting the absence of terms such as "Trinity" or "persons" in reference to God in the Bible.
 Instead, they believe the doctrine emerged gradually over the first few centuries of the church and was formalized through creeds at the councils of Nicaea (325 AD) and Constantinople (381 AD).

 This historical claim is not unique to Oneness Pentecostals.
-Some current and former editions of the Oxford Dictionary of the Christian Church, The Encyclopedia of Christianity, Encyclopædia Britannica and the Internet Encyclopedia of Philosophy, among others, note that Trinitarianism developed over the early centuries as a response to theological controversies.
+Some editions of the Oxford Dictionary of the Christian Church, Encyclopædia Britannica, and the Internet Encyclopedia of Philosophy, among others, note that Trinitarianism formally developed over the early centuries as a response to theological controversies.
 The Stanford Encyclopedia of Philosophy states that no Christian theologians were Trinitarian for the first three centuries, with a diverse range of views regarding the Father, Son, and Holy Spirit.
 Prominent biblical scholars such as James D.G.
 Dunn, Raymond E. Brown, N.T.
 Wright, and Larry Hurtado, affirm that while the New Testament portrays Jesus and the Holy Spirit in ways that laid the groundwork for later formalized Trinitarian theology, it does not present the fully developed doctrine.
 They describe the Trinity as a theological synthesis formed in the post-apostolic era, drawing on the New Testament's presentation of Jesus and the Spirit within a monotheistic framework.

-Other scholarsespecially from secular and non-Christian backgroundsargue more critically that Trinitarian doctrine represents a theological departure from the unitarian monotheism of early Christianity.
-Bart Ehrman, an agnostic historian of Early Christianity, and Jewish scholar Géza Vermes contend that neither Jesus nor his earliest followers taught Trinitarian concepts and that the doctrine was a product of later reflection.
+Other scholars argue that Trinitarian doctrine represents a theological departure from the unitarian monotheism of the earliest Christians.
+Bart Ehrman, an agnostic historian of early Christianity, and Jewish scholar Géza Vermes contend that neither Jesus nor his earliest followers taught Trinitarian concepts and that the doctrine was a product of later reflection.
 Jewish scholars such as Daniel Boyarin, and Alan F. Segal have examined how Second Temple Jewish concepts—such as divine agency and the "two powers" tradition—provided theological categories that early Christians adapted in ways that eventually contributed to Trinitarian thought.
-Both Boyarin and Segal document how concepts of divine agency informed early Christian understandings of Jesus, but neither identifies the Trinity as a biblically or historically continuous doctrine.
+Both Jewish scholars document how concepts of divine agency informed early Christian understandings of Jesus, but neither identifies the Trinity as a biblically or historically continuous doctrine.

 Trinitarian theologians and apologists maintain that the doctrine represents a faithful synthesis of biblical revelation, developed more fully in response to early heresies and theological disputes.
 Figures such as Alister McGrath and Karl Rahner argue that the Trinity accurately expresses both the unity of God and the relational distinctions found in Scripture.
 Rahner, for instance, argued that "the economic Trinity is the immanent Trinity," proposing that God's self-revelation in salvation history corresponds to his eternal triune identity.
 They maintain that the Trinity, though not formulated in creedal terms during the apostolic era, accurately expresses the unity and distinction presented in Scripture.